davedoesdev/heddle/README.md

 Don't worry that `heddle.img` doesn't fill the entire disk.
 Heddle detects this when it boots and resizes its main partition to fill the disk.

 Once you've written `heddle.img` onto a disk, put the disk into a computer and boot it.
 You should see the normal Linux kernel boot messages and then a login prompt.
-There are two existing accounts: `root` (password `root`) and `heddle` (password `heddle`).
+There is one user account: `root` (password `root`).
 There are also two virtual terminals if you want two logon sessions.

 There are no shutdown scripts - use `poweroff` or `reboot`.
 Software should be resilient to sudden failure so I've made that the normal operation. `fsck` is run on every boot.